Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 The Olympus OM-D E-M1X with the 40-150mm f2.8 Pro lens.

-One has to go back to 2012/13 and study the original E-M5 and E-M1 to appreciate the technological leadership position of the Olympus Imagaging business.
-It explains the counter-marketing programs like astroturfing and repetition to discredit and cancel the Olympus R&D team.
-Three years of NO innovation and rebranding reveal much about the future of this once-great brand.
-It literally looks like a victory lap after a successful counter-marketing campaign.
-This article reviews the turnaround after the 2012 financial crisis.
-See this E-M1 Manual with all the firmware updates.
+One has to go back to 2012/13 and study the original E-M5 and E-M1 to appreciate the technological leadership position the Olympus Imagaging business enjoyed.
+Three years of rebranding reveal much about the future of this once-innovative brand.
+See this E-M1 Manual for its FW updates.

 A history of new features and incremental improvements

 Olympus used firmware to improve and add new features to its existing cameras.
-The press releases below are only a partial list of improvements done on the above list of cameras.
-One has to study each camera to appreciate the extent of these improvements.
-An achievement of particular interest is the evolution of the Olympus autofocus algorithm for the OMD and PEN series of cameras.
+The press releases below are only a partial account of improvements done on the above cameras.
+One has to study each camera to appreciate the extent of each camera's improvements.
+An achievement of particular interest is the evolution of the Olympus OMD and PEN autofocus algorithms.

 For example, this video shows the Cluster Autofocusing function, and this example shows the final CAF for the EM1 MKI with firmware V4.6.
 My experience with the EM1 MKI is similar...